 - U.S. Citizenship and Immigration Services (USCIS) Filing - Petition is mailed to USCIS.

 - Notice of Action 1 (NOA1) - Petition is received by USCIS.

 - Notice of Action 2 (NOA2) - Petition is approved or denied by USCIS.

-- NVC Phase - USCIS forwards case to NVC and collects fees & documents
+- National Visa Center (NVC) Phase - USCIS forwards case to NVC and collects fees and documents.

 - Embassy Letter - Embassy contacts you with further instructions.

-- Medical Exam – Alien schedules and completes required medical exam.
+- Medical Exam - Foreign spouse schedules and completes required medical exam.

-- Embassy Interview – Alien is interviewed by consular officer at the U.S. Embassy.
+- Embassy Interview - Foreign spouse is interviewed by the consular officer at the U.S. Embassy.

-- Visa Issued - The visa is placed into the passport and passport returned to alien.
+- Visa Issued - The visa is pasted in the passport and the passport is returned to the foreign spouse.

-- Travel to U.S. – Alien has 6 months to enter the U.S.
+- Travel to U.S. - Foreign spouse has 6 months to enter the U.S.